On the Fukaya category of a Fano hypersurface in projective space: The cubic surface

 In particular, because $w = -6$, the right-hand sides vanish.

-Now if either $\mathcal{CO}^0(h)$ or $\mathcal{CO}^0(e_i)$ had a non-trivial $\theta$ term, these equations would immediately imply that $HF^*(L,L)$ is non-semisimple.
-The $\theta$ term of $\mathcal{CO}^0(\alpha)$, for $\alpha \in H^2(X)$, corresponds to the image of $\alpha$ under the restriction map
+Now if either $\CO^0(h)$ or $\CO^0(e_i)$ had a non-trivial $\theta$ term, these equations would immediately imply that $HF^*(L,L)$ is non-semisimple.
+The $\theta$ term of $\CO^0(\alpha)$, for $\alpha \in H^2(X)$, corresponds to the image of $\alpha$ under the restriction map

-because in this case the disk count defining $\mathcal{CO}^0$ reduces to a count of constant holomorphic disks (see, for example, \cite[Section 5a]{Seidel2008b} for the argument in the exact case, and compare Lemma \ref{lemma:ocLf}).
+because in this case the disc count defining $\CO^0$ reduces to a count of constant holomorphic discs (see, for example, \cite[\S 5a]{Seidel2008b} for the argument in the exact case, and compare Lemma \ref{lemma:ocLf}).
 In particular, because the classes $h$ and $e_i$ span $H^2(X)$, it suffices to show that the homology class of $L$ is non-trivial.